-ZSÓFIA TÓTH Training assistant SZENT-GYÖRGYI SENIOR TEACHERS
+ZSÓFIA TÓTH Training assistant

+SZENT-GYÖRGYI SENIOR TEACHERS

+Szent-Györgyi Senior Teachers 59

 ADRIEN LENGYEL DIRECTOR OF SECONDARY SCHOOL EDUCATION Calvinist Grammar School of Kecskemét TEACHING CAREER IN BRIEF Being a student at the József Attila University of Szeged, I concluded my studies as a Biology and Chemistry teacher.
 My first employment was at the Katona Secondary School at Kecskemét, then I changed to the Calvinistic Secondary School where I'm working up to this day.
 Upon launching the six-grade education program, my task was to develop the Chemistry curriculum, later I became the head of the teacher's team.
 We are frequent participants of the TUDOK (Annual Conference of National Scientific Students' Associations) with remarkable success.
 The achieved results truly enhanced my personal development.
 Along with a colleague, I'm organizing the Biology field trips which are quite popular amongst our students.
 I'm also an evaluating teacher at the advanced level final examinations.
 Throughout the years my main focus has been to modernize Biology education; especially reaching out for students who show interest in this field - for this achievement I received an award.
 Other significant professional steps were publishing textbooks and books assisting the preparation for final examinations (MAXIM publishing).
 These activities demand great devotion, lots of reading, consulting and many working hours, yet offer the best way for self-improvement in the dynamically changing subject of Biology.
-In addition, I handled full leadership of a laboratory project and held advanced education to my colleagues.
+In addition, I handled full readership of a laboratory project and held advanced education to my colleagues.
 I find these activities both challenging and exciting.
 I have been working for the foundation since 2015, so our grammar school also became a basic school.
 The program is very attractive for students of regional high schools, today the active number covers more than a hundred students who are happy to attend our lectures and take part in laboratory classes, only here in the Kecskemét district.
 My work is to help as many talented students as possible find a place in our excellent universities, to take an active part in research and academic life.
-(My several former pupils are currently Szent-Györgyi Students.)
-PUBLICATIONS Cselekedeteink tüköre - /A szegedi orvosbiológiai kutatások jövőjéért/ - cikk: Lengyel Adrien Print 2000 Nyomda 2020 Juhász K., Vargáné L.A.
+(I still have more research students than Szent-Györgyi.)
+PUBLICATIONS Juhász, K., Lengyel, A.: Biology topic papers for the 2024 matriculation examination - Maxim publishing Juhász, K., Lengyel, A.: 130 topics in biology for the 2024 matriculation examination - Maxim publishing Juhász, K., Lengyel, A.: Színes érettségi tételek biológiából a 2024-es érettségi követelményrendszerhez - Maxim kiadó Cselekedeteink tüköre - / A szegedi orvosbiológiai kutatások jövőjéért / - cikk : Lengyel Adrien Print 2000 Nyomda 2020 Juhász K., Vargáné L.A.
 Theme Outlines for Biology Final Examination, Maxim Publishing, Szeged, 2017.
-Juhász K., Vargáné L.A.
-130 themes of Biology, Maxim Publishing, Szeged, 2017.
-Juhász K., Vargáné L.A.
-Colourful thesmes of Biology, Maxim Publishing, Szeged, 2017.
-Csigér, I., Juhász, K., Vargáné Lengyel, A. (2012).
-Biológia 12 (Biology 12).
-Szeged: Maxim Könyvkiadó